Medical care for old age pensioners in Europe

 Pensioners moving in Estonia from another EU Member State have the right to receive medical care in Estonia on equal terms with Estonian old age pensioners.
 In order to prove this right, certificates S1 or E121 issued by the social or health insurance institution of the country from which the person receives retirement payment must be submitted to the Estonian Health Insurance Fund.
 If you need help finding the authority issuing an S1 certificate, you can contact the national contact point of your country.
 Their contacts are available on our website.

-For an old age pensioner from a EU Member State, Liechtenstein, Norway, Iceland or Switzerland to receive treatment in Estonia on equal terms with Estonian old age pensioners, the following steps are necessary.
+For an old age pensioner from a EU Member State, Liechtenstein, Norway, Iceland, Switzerland or United Kingdom to receive treatment in Estonia on equal terms with Estonian old age pensioners, the following steps are necessary.

 - You must submit an S1 or E121 certificate in two copies to the customer service office of the Estonian Health Insurance Fund together with the application "Application for registration of an insured person and/or his/her family members in another EU Member State" on our website.
 You can fill in and submit the application also at the customer service office.